gsu-protocol/oracles/README.md

 The installed Scuttlebot config can be found in `~/.ssb.config`, more details about the [Scuttlebot config](https://github.com/ssbc/ssb-config#configuration).

+### Creating and Accepting SSB Invites through Docker

+In this tutorial, we will be discussing how to create and accept SSB invites using Docker containers.
+Prerequisites

+Before you begin, ensure that you have the following:

+    Docker installed on your machine
+    An SSB server running in a Docker container
+    SSB CLI installed on your machine
+OR
+Without Docker
+  `npm install ssb-server -g`
+Creating an SSB Invite

+To create an SSB invite using Docker, first, run the following command to get a shell in your SSB server container:

+bash

+`docker exec -it <container_name> sh`

+Replace <container_name> with the name of your SSB server container.

+Once you have a shell in the container, run the following command to create an SSB invite even without docker:

+`ssb-server invite.create 1`

+This will output a JSON object containing the invite code.

+Exit the container shell by running exit.
+Accepting an SSB Invite

+To accept an SSB invite using Docker, first, run the following command to get a shell in your SSB server container:

+bash

+docker exec -it <container_name> sh

+Replace <container_name> with the name of your SSB server container.

+Once you have a shell in the container, run the following command to accept the invite:

+php

+`ssb-server invite.accept <invite_code>`

+Replace <invite_code> with the invite code obtained in the previous step.

+Exit the container shell by running exit.

+Congratulations, you have successfully created and accepted an SSB invite using Docker containers!

 ## Relay Gas Price configuration